OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     </Control>
     ```

 3. Within the XML you just added to the manifest file, replace `TODO1` with a string that gives the button an ID that is unique within this manifest file.
 Since our button is going to toggle protection of the worksheet on and off, use "ToggleProtection".
-When you are done, the entire start Control tag should look like the following:
+When you are done, the opening tag for the `Control` element should look like this:

     ```xml
     <Control xsi:type="Button" id="ToggleProtection">
     ```

 4. The next three `TODO`s set "resid"s, which is short for resource ID.
 A resource is a string, and you'll create these three strings in a later step.
 For now, you need to give IDs to the resources.
-The button label should read "Toggle Protection", but the *ID* of this string should be "ProtectionButtonLabel", so the completed `Label` element should look like the following code:
+The button label should read "Toggle Protection", but the *ID* of this string should be "ProtectionButtonLabel", so the `Label` element should look like this:

     ```xml
     <Label resid="ProtectionButtonLabel" />
     ```

 5. The `SuperTip` element defines the tool tip for the button.
 The tool tip title should be the same as the button label, so we use the very same resource ID: "ProtectionButtonLabel".
 The tool tip description will be "Click to turn protection of the worksheet on and off".
 But the `ID` should be "ProtectionButtonToolTip".
-So, when you are done, the whole `SuperTip` markup should look like the following code:
+So, when you are done, the `SuperTip` element should look like this:

     ```xml
     <Supertip>